-Volunteer Flight Paramedics are medical professionals with at least three years' experience as paramedic providers performing pre-hospital care and with accreditations such as ACLS, BTLS, PALS, PEPP, or PHTLS.
-These volunteers fly in the District's helicopter as a fully integrated crew-member to deliver rapid, direct and sometimes life-saving rescue medical care to park visitors, primarily in remote sections of the Regional Parks.
-Missions will also include law enforcement and fire suppression in which the Volunteer Flight Medic may be expected to assist in an aerial observation capacity.
+Volunteer Flight Paramedics are medical professionals with at least three years of experience as paramedics performing pre-hospital care, with accreditations such as ACLS, PALS, PHTLS and first responder CPR.
+Flight Paramedics fly as a qualified crewmember in the District's multi-role helicopters to deliver rapid, direct, and sometimes life-saving Advanced Life Support (ALS) medical care to park visitors, primarily in remote areas of the East Bay Regional Parks.

 The District Police Department's Volunteer Coordinator supervises the District's Volunteer Trail Safety Patrol, whose many members enjoy riding and hiking District trails and interacting with the public.
 The Volunteer Trail Safety Patrol comprises five patrol groups: the Volunteer Mounted Patrol, the Volunteer Bicycle Patrol, the Volunteer Hiking Patrol, the Companion Dog Patrol, and the Volunteer Marine Safety Unit.